ninepark/docs-korean-docutils/docutils/docs/ref/doctree_ko.rst

 is currently no way to represent the author's organization, address, or contact in a reStructuredText "Authors" field.

-See docinfo_ for a more complete example, including processing context.
+See 문서정보_ for a more complete example, including processing context.